saeedalnaaj1/ImageCraft/README.md

 1 - install pyinstaller using : pip install pyinstaller

-2 - use this command in your IDE CLI : pyinstaller --onefile --windowed ImageCraft.py , if you want to add my ico , just add this argument : --icon=imagecraft.ico
+2 - use this command in your IDE CLI : pyinstaller --onefile --windowed ImageCraft.py , if you want to add my ico , just add this argument : --icon=ImageCraft.ico